• Skip to main content

 It is a good idea to ask at least three estate agents, including traditional high street ones, and compare them.
 Be aware that because of the way the competitive estate agency market works there is a tendency for estate agents’ valuations to be optimistic.

 Step Four.
 Do your own research to find comparables.
-That is similar properties which are for sale, which haven’t sold, and which have sold recently.
+Look for similar properties that are for sale, which haven’t sold, and which have sold recently.
 Use Rightmove, Zoopla and HM Land Registry as a guide.

 Sell Your Investment Property in Days